-In order to participate in the clinical aspect of the program, students must receive a No Record On File report from the Washington State Patrol (there are some exceptions; contact instructor for details), and students must have current immunizations or laboratory verification of immune status.
-This could include, but may not be limited to, Hepatitis B series, Tetanus/Diphtheria, 2-Step Tuberculosis test, Measles/Mumps/Rubella, Varicella, and seasonal flu shot as required by contracts with clinical facilities.
+In order to participate in the clinical aspect of the program, students must receive a "No Record On File" report from the Washington State Patrol (there are some exceptions; contact instructor for details), and students must have current immunizations or laboratory verification of immune status.
+This could include, but may not be limited to, Hepatitis B series, Tetanus/Diphtheria, 2-Step Tuberculosis test, Measles/ Mumps/Rubella, Varicella, and seasonal flu shot as required by contracts with clinical facilities.
 Must be a high school graduate or have a GED.
 Must complete CPR for Healthcare Professionals (Adult, Child, Infant and AED).

 Admission Dates: Fall and Spring quarters.
-(Summer clinical internship will extend 10 days beyond the end of the quarter to obtain required hours for certification.)
+(Summer clinical internship may extend 10 days beyond the end of the quarter to obtain required hours for certification.)

-PROGRA M REQUIREMENTS Credits

-MMN 103 Introduction to the Program and Health Care 3

-MMN 108 Anatomy & Physiology/Medical Terminology 3

-MMN 113 Microbiology/Infection Control 3

-MMN 124 Surgical Instrumentation 4

-MMN 126 Principles & Methods of Cleaning and Disinfecting 6

-MMN 129 Principles & Practices of Sterilization 6

-MMN 131 Materiel Management, Central Service Applications 4

-MMN 213 Clinical Internship I 6

-MMN 215 Clinical Internship II 6

-MMN 216 Job Skills 3
+MMN 103 Introduction to the Program and Health Care MMN 108 Anatomy & Physiology/Medical Terminology MMN 113 Microbiology/Infection Control MMN 124 Surgical Instrumentation MMN 126 Principles & Methods of Cleaning and Disinfection MMN 129 Principles & Practices of Sterilization MMN 131 Materiel Management, Central Service Applications MMN 213 Clinical Internship I MMN 215 Clinical Internship II Job Skills3

-This program is designed to prepare students for Computer Information Technology positions with concentrations in web programming, database programming, or application programming.
-The coursework prepares individuals for positions such as web administrators, web programmers, application programmers, programmers/analysts, computer consultants, and application system & database designers and implementers, as well as other related information technology positions.
-Employers may include business and industrial firms, banks and other financial institutions, government agencies, consulting firms, software developers, and internet service providers.
+This program is designed to prepare students for Computer Information Technology positions with concentrations in web programming, database programming, or application systems programming.

+The coursework prepares individuals for positions such as web administrators, web programmers, application programmers, programmer/analysts, computer consultants, and application system & database designers and implementers, as well as other related information technology positions.

+Employers may include business and industrial firms, banks and other financial institutions, government agencies, consulting firms, software developers, and Internet service providers.

 Included in this program are academic courses in communication, quantitative reasoning, and social sciences that provide knowledge and abilities upon which technical skills are built and enhance personal development.
 Students must take all the academic and programming core courses and complete an area of specialization.

 They also have the option of selecting a couple of elective classes to make up the required number of credit hours, furthering their specialization, or perhaps completing an internship to develop professional work experience.

-Classes will be offered with sufficient frequency that with reasonable schedule planning, this program may be completed in six quarters of full-time effort.
+Classes will be offered with sufficient frequency that with reasonable schedule planning this program may be completed in six quarters of fulltime effort.
 It may take longer, depending on the student's prior educational preparation, and the time it takes to satisfactorily complete all graduation requirements.